QuentChangeat/QuentChangeat.github.io/publications.md

 Have a look at my [ADS list of publications](https://ui.adsabs.harvard.edu/public-libraries/Bt4TNyP4RTOi1UoeyWElYg).

-### Recent main author publications (updated 22/12/21):
+### Recent main author publications (updated 29/04/22):

+- Changeat, Edwards et al. (2022) - Five key exoplanet questions answered via the analysis of 25 hot Jupiter atmospheres in eclipse ([arXiv](https://arxiv.org/abs/2204.11729))

-- Changeat (2021) - On spectroscopic phase-curve retrievals: H2 dissociation and thermal inversion in the atmosphere of the ultra-hot Jupiter WASP-103 b ([arXiV](https://arxiv.org/abs/2112.09973))
+- Changeat (2022) - On spectroscopic phase-curve retrievals: H2 dissociation and thermal inversion in the atmosphere of the ultra-hot Jupiter WASP-103 b ([arXiv](https://arxiv.org/abs/2112.09973))

 - Changeat et al. (2021) - An exploration of model degeneracies with a unified phase curve retrieval analysis: The light and dark sides of WASP-43 b ([arXiv](https://arxiv.org/abs/2103.14566))